rubenvanstaden/spira/docs/_build/html/_static/_3_advanced.rst

 .. image:: _figures/_adv_0_ytron.png
     :align: center

-The shape parameter defined in the :py:class:`YtronDevice` class restricts the PCell to only receive a shape of type :py:class:`YtronShape`.
+The :py:data:`shape` parameter defined in the :py:class:`YtronDevice` class restricts the instance to only receive a shape of type :py:class:`YtronShape`.
 Using the shape parameters the port instances for each arms can be defined and added to the PCell instance.
 The created yTron device can now be used in a circuit:

 .. code-block:: python

     class YtronCircuit(spira.Circuit):

-        ytron = spira.Parameter(fdef_name='create_ytron')
+        ytron = spira.Parameter(fdef_name='create_ytron', doc='Places an instance of the ytron device.')

         @spira.cache()
         def get_io_ports(self):